itsneufox/tapi/README.md

-# pawnctl
+# tapo

 A command-line tool that doesn't suck for SA-MP and open.mp development.

 ## What's this?

 Tired of wrestling with PAWN compiler setups, server configurations, and the general pain of SA-MP/open.mp development?
 Yeah, me too.
-That's why pawnctl exists.
+That's why tapo exists.

 It's basically a CLI that handles all the boring stuff so you can focus on actually writing code.

 ## Why should I care?

-- **No more manual setup hell** - `pawnctl init` and you're coding in seconds
+- **No more manual setup hell** - `tapo init` and you're coding in seconds
 - **Server runs in your terminal** - like a real dev server, Ctrl+C to stop
 - **Actually works cross-platform** - Windows, Linux, macOS, whatever
 - **Doesn't hijack your workflow** - uses standard server configs, no lock-in